The Davies Farmhouse was built in 1836. It was originally part of a 450-acre farm that ran from Rockland Lake to the Hudson River.

 Niles Jr. married Janet Mandell in 1962.
 Niles and Jan developed the farm into what is is today. they planted thousands of apple trees and started the pick your own apples operation. they also built out two farm stands and provided countless bushels of corn and tomatoes to the local community for over 50 years.

 Niles and Jan have three children, Niles Meriwether Davies III, Lee Alan Davies and Chris Davies Nevin, who have found time to have successful careers in the local community as well as keep Dr. Davies Farm moving into future generations.

 The farm has been the site of many Saturday Night Live spoofs, TV commercials and movies such as Stilletto, Joe, Crazy Joe, Hot Rock, Manhattan Project, Network, Badge 373, Earthly Possessions, Riding In Cars With Boys, Lipstick Jungle, Damages and The Believer, Blacklist, Blindspot and many others.
-Robert Redford, Peter Boyle, Eli Wallace, Susan Sarandon, Drew Barrymore, Cynthia Nixon, Summer Phoenix, Billy Zane and Ryan Gosling are among the main featured actors to have filmed on Dr. Davies Farm.
+Robert Redford, Peter Boyle, Eli Wallace, Susan Sarandon, Drew Barrymore, Tom Kenny, Cynthia Nixon, Summer Phoenix, Billy Zane and Ryan Gosling are among the main featured actors to have filmed on Dr. Davies Farm.